 Just like other forms of insurance, credit card companies wouldn’t be selling balance protection insurance unless they turned a profit.
 If you’re considering getting balance protection insurance, it’s important to read the fine print, as all plans aren’t created equal.
 The events that are covered vary by credit cards companies; for example, you’ll have to fork over higher premiums for TD Balance Protection Plus if you want additional coverage for your spouse and for disability requiring hospitalization.

 Not only do the events vary between credit card companies, but the coverage also varies, too.
 Some credit balance companies only cover your minimum payment, while others will pay off your entire balance.
-For example, if your credit card company only covers the minimum balance, you could be paying hundreds of dollars a year in insurance premiums for covering your minimum balance – 2 per cent or $20, whichever is greater – talk about an overpriced insurance policy!
+For example, if your credit card company only covers the minimum balance, you could be paying hundreds of dollars a year in insurance premiums for covering your minimum balance – 2 percent or $20, whichever is greater – talk about overpriced insurance policy!

 Similar to mortgage insurance, balance protection insurance lacks the flexibility of disability or critical illness insurance.
 With the latter, you can use your insurance payout as you see fit, but with balance protection insurance you’re limited to only covering your outstanding balance.
 Although credit card debt is one of the highest rate forms of debt, there are other forms of debt like payday loans that may make sense to pay off first.

-In most cases, you’re better self-insuring yourself against life’s curveballs.
+In most cases, you’re better at self-insuring yourself against life’s curveballs.
 The easiest way to self-insure yourself is with adequate life insurance, disability insurance, and an emergency fund (three to six months’ living expenses).
 With those in place, you should have enough of a financial cushion to avoid balance protection insurance altogether.

 Should I Do a Balance Transfer?